FabianWe/gopherbounce/README.md

 There are instances of all [Hashers with sane default parameters](https://godoc.org/github.com/FabianWe/gopherbounce#pkg-variables): `gopherbounce.Bcrypt`, `gopherbounce.Scrypt`, `gopherbounce.Argon2i` and `gopherbounce.Argon2id`.
 You can use these hashers without creating new Hasher instances by yourself.
 There is also a `gopherbounce.DefaultHasher` which can be used if you have no idea which algorithm you should use.
 The current default hasher is [argon2id](https://en.wikipedia.org/wiki/Argon2).
 Argon2 is the winner of the [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition) in July 2015.
 You should never change the parameters of these default hashers, that could be confusing.
 Instead use their `Copy` functions or create new ones with `nil` as the conf parameter as shown above.

 ## Which hash function should I use?
 bcrypt, scrypt and argon2id should all be fine. bcrypt is very often used and should be fine.
 Argon2id is the winner of the [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition) in July 2015.
-So it's not very old and not in use for a long time (like bcrypt), thus has received less scrutiny. argon2id the default in this package though, I like how argon2id scales even for further hardware improvements.
+So it's not very old and not in use for a long time (like bcrypt), thus has received less scrutiny. argon2id is the default in this package though, I like how argon2id scales even for further hardware improvements.
-So in short: bcrypt is fine and often used and thus battle-tested. argon2id seems very good and scales nicely.
+So in short: bcrypt is fine and often used and thus battle-tested. argon2id seems very good and scales nicely. scrypt should be fine as well, argon2i should not be used, in constrast to argon2id.

 ## Validating hashes
 The easiest way to validate hashes is to use [GuessValidatorFunc](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidatorFunc) or [GuessValidator](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidator).
 They both accept the hashed version of a password and return either a function that can compare passwords with the hashed entry or a [Validator](https://godoc.org/github.com/FabianWe/gopherbounce#Validator) object.
 See the documentation for more details.

 ## Parsing hashes
-The password hashes are encoded in a single string and there are functions to parse to hash strings.
+The password hashes are encoded in a single string and there are functions to parse these hash strings.
 For example scrypt may produce the following string: `$4s$5t6drCj5zyGIx8cbf24Bhssg/deIPoIilCIhDVFe.oG=$32768$8$1$dNu7EQwUib2o0spmvj0gHb5o1DKA.lbWk03QqtA2GQC=`.
 This contains all parameters as well as the key and salt (encoded with base64).
 This string can be parsed with [ParseScryptData](https://godoc.org/github.com/FabianWe/gopherbounce#ParseScryptData).
 Similar functions exist for other hashers as well.
 This is exactly what is done by the Validator implementations by the way.

 ## How to embed into an application
 There are some basic rules on how to store user passwords.
 I'm not a security expert, that should be said for the whole library!
 I did my best to make everything secure, but that's not a promise!
 So here's a short recap on how to deal with passwords:

  1. Never store the password in clear text, always store hashed versions (as computed by a Hasher)
  2. Store these hashes in a database or in a file.
 Hashers return `[]byte` and these can be converted to a `string` with `string(hashed)`
- 3. When a user tries to login: Retrieve the stored hashed string, use [GuessValidatorFunc](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidatorFunc) or [GuessValidator](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidator) to compare the hashed version with a clear text password.
+ 3. When a user tries to login: Retrieve the stored hashed string, use [GuessValidatorFunc](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidatorFunc) or [GuessValidator](https://godoc.org/github.com/FabianWe/gopherbounce#GuessValidator) to compare the hashed version with a clear text password
  4. Only if the returned error is `nil` accept the password.
 If any error is returned (no matter which one) assume that the login failed.
 Check the different errors in the documentation for more details
-.
 5. Use a minimum password length that is always checked on the server-side in web applications
 6. All implemented algorithms compute a cryptographically secure salt and include this salt in the encoding
 7. If you ever have to compare raw keys by yourself, never compare them by iterating over all entries.
-Always use a constant time compare function such as [subtle/ConstantTimeCompare](https://golang.org/pkg/crypto/subtle/#ConstantTimeCompare).
+Always use a constant time compare function such as [subtle/ConstantTimeCompare](https://golang.org/pkg/crypto/subtle/#ConstantTimeCompare)

 ## Default Parameters
 This section describes the current default parameter values of the hashers.
-The cost parameters are rather hight compared with the proposed defaults of the algorithms.
+The cost parameters are rather high compared to the proposed defaults of the algorithms.
 Since the documentations are usually some years old I think it's a good idea to increase the parameters.
-I've tried to reach 241ms computation time for each hash computations.
+I've tried to reach 241ms computation time for each hash computation.

 ### bcrypt
 Read details in the [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) documentation.